WEBPAGE UPDATED Tuesday June 22, 2022

-And furthermore, Kinser guaranteed his product would insure safe oxygenation even during the most hostile summer conditions in overcrowded livewell.
+And furthermore, Kinser O2 system insures safe oxygenation even during the most hostile summer conditions in overcrowded livewell.
 Of course no livewell/bait tank manufacturer, aerator or water pump manufacturers could not and would never guarantee their product to deliver minimal safe dissolved oxygen for a livewell full of live bait fish in Dog Days of Summer… they say “trust me” there plenty of oxygen in the livewell.
-Kinser’s commercial oxygen system technology was new and unheard of in the sport fishing industry in 1992… oxygen supplementation was truly a Revolutionary advancement that insured safe oxygenation for live bait and live tournament fish transports.
-Kinser’s new livewell oxygen injection technology trumped all aeration, mechanical aerators, spray bars and bubble rocks and water pumps that were historically used for oxygenating livewell and bait tank water.
+Kinser’s commercial oxygen system technology was new and unheard of in the sport fishing industry in 1992… oxygen supplementation was truly a Revolutionary advancement that insured not only safe oxygenation for live bait and live tournament fish transports – but SUPERCHARGES LIVE BAIT.
+Kinser’s new livewell oxygen injection technology trumped all mechanical aeration systems, air pump aerators, spray bars, bubble rocks and water pumps that were historically used for oxygenating livewell and bait tank water.

 The “9-Dot Puzzle” is one of Kinser’s favorites.

 Kinser, the company founder applied 27 years of human medical experience to his new venture.
 Kinser’s expertise with life support technology, physiology, human oxygen life support oxygen system concepts, design, fabrication, modifications, novel applications, hyperbaric medicine, design/manufacture mono-place hyperbaric chamber, PADI SCUBA Certified Dive Master and Baylor Medical School (Houston, Texas) teaching led him to embark in a new novel professional direction… Commercial aquatic life support oxygen-injection systems for live fish transports.
 Kinser engineered and designed his fishing oxygen system specifically for sport fishermen and commercial fishermen that transporting live baitfish and live tournament game fish.